jobjo/jobjo.github.io/_posts/2015-02-06-immutable-services.md

     |> build
 {% endhighlight %}

-Given a sequence of players, `buildPlayersService` constructs a service object.Here are some examples of how to program with the immutable service:
+Given a sequence of players, `buildPlayersService` constructs a service object.
+Here are some examples of how to program with the immutable service:

 {% highlight fsharp %}
 // Build a new service